 Even to slow old me, I knew the implication.
-This was to be a pivotal moment of education.
-She smiled at first, a little embarrassed.
-When I hesitated, her face went serious.
-It was indeed an earnest invitation to swap views.
+This was to be a pivotal moment in my education.
+She smiled, confident and enthusiastic.
+I hesitated, a little embarrassed.
+Her face went serious – it was indeed an earnest invitation to swap views.

 But Jenny was persistent.
 ‘Come on, I’ll show you mine if you show me yours’.

 ‘OK.
 You go first.’
-(I’d always been curious about the ‘difference’ phenomenon.)
+(I’d always been curious about the difference.)

 And she promptly whipped down her knickers to her ankles and stood up straight again, with her skirt bunched in her fingers.

 I was stunned, immobile for several interminable seconds.
 Oh my goodness.
 They were right – she didn’t even have a willy!
 Such strange creatures, these girls.